davidgardner11/personal-site2/PROJECT_README.md

 11. Now, time to incorporate the blog post content from the database into `home.blade.php` [Timestamp 48:15]
 12. Copy the free blog post component from https://flowbite.com/blocks/marketing/blog/, and paste it below the "hero" section in the new "blog" section
 13. Make updates to the `HomeController.php` file as shown at  [Timestamp 49:45].
 14. Also, update the `home.blade.php` file by wrapping an "article" in the blog posts section with a @forelse loop.
 The @forelse loop ensures the loop doesn't error out if there is no data from the database table.
-Clear out the databasetables with: `php artisan migrate:fresh` command [Timestamp 51:58]
+Clear out the database tables with: `php artisan migrate:fresh` command [Timestamp 51:58]
 16. Commit to GitHub [Timestamp 55:30]

 ### Step 8: Set up routing for blog posts